What is a Non-Dependant?

 - has been in hospital for more than 52 weeks.

-The amount taken off your Housing Benefit award will depend on the non-dependent’s type and amount of income.
+The amount taken off your Housing Benefit award will depend on the non-dependant’s income.

 We will need proof of their income; otherwise we may apply the highest rate of deduction.

-Click on the tables below for the current weekly deductions made for rent and rates which depend on the non-dependent's circumstances.
+Click on the tables below for the current weekly deductions made for rent and rates which depend on the non-dependant's circumstances.

 Change in Circumstances

-It is vital if you have a change in circumstances (for example, if the non-dependent moves out or one moves in) you tell us immediately.
+It is vital if you have a change in circumstances (for example, if the non-dependant moves out or one moves in) you tell us immediately.
 This may affect your Housing Benefit.